Certifying the Topology of Quantum Networks: Theory and Experiment

-For each of the four generated states, we computed upper bounds on the $p$-values corresponding to the five hypotheses $H_i$ ($i=0,\dots,4$).
+We then formulate the hypotheses describing the four different topologies and the additional null hypothesis as described above.
+In Fig.~\ref{fig:radarchart}, the different measured fidelities for the four different states are depicted together with the differences of the fidelities considered in the hypotheses.
+For each of the four generated states, we computed the upper bounds on the $p$-values corresponding to the five hypotheses $H_i$ ($i=0,\dots,4$).
 The upper bounds concerning the null hypothesis are smaller than $9.5 \times 10^{-8}$ for all states, i.e., the probability that the fidelities are too small to certify one of the network states is at most $9.5 \times 10^{-8}$.
-For the four hypotheses $H_1$, $H_2$, $H_3$ and $H_4$, there exists one hypothesis for each state, for which the $p$-value is trivially upper bounded by one, while the other three $p$-values are upper bounded by at most $1.2 \times 10^{-32}$.
-The exact values of the bounds are given in Table \ref{tab:pvalue} of Appendix C.
+For the four hypotheses $H_1$, $H_2$, $H_3$ and $H_4$, there exists one hypothesis for each state, for which the $p$-value is trivially upper bounded by one, while the other three $p$-values are upper bounded by at least $1.2 \times 10^{-32}$.
+Details are given in Appendix~C.